JessKaria/project-3/README.md

 ## Edit Recipe

-One of the features we wanted to build, was the ability for users to be able to edit their accounts and recipes, we achieved this with a simple PUT request but we were able to pre-populate those fields by executing a fetch request on the page load and then spread the data across the form fields.
-For our recipe model, some of our form choices expected an array, we manged this with preset of option through React Select, however we also used React Select that allowed us to create new options and save them as string within an array.
+One of the features we wanted to build was the ability for users to be able to edit their accounts and recipes, we achieved this with a simple PUT request but we were able to pre-populate those fields by executing a fetch request on the page load and then spread the data across the form fields.
+For our recipe model, some of our form choices expected an array, we managed this with a preset of options through React Select, however we also used React Select that allowed us to create new options and save them as strings within an array.
 This was perfect for when users wanted to add free text in for ingredients of a recipe for example.

 Create a recipe 🍟